-

 Discoveries Restaurant

-Discover the world through dishes and flavours from the places we visit.
+Discover the world through dishes and flavors from the places we visit.
 Of course, you’ll also enjoy a wide variety of nightly selections such as filet mignon with black truffle sauce.
-Reservations are not accepted.
 Choose being seated at a table for two or as part of a larger group of fellow guests.

 -